Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Model Details

 Previously, we used a subset of the Stand2019 network.
-This was the Stand2015 network first developed in \cite{Rimmer2016} plus the additional reactions from \cite{Rimmer2019}.
-We limited it to only reactions with neutral species containing hydrogen, carbon, nitrogen and oxygen, in conjunction with \textsc{Levi} to model hot Jupiter atmospheres.
-As part of this work we have developed a new addition to this network, comprised of 185 reactions and 30 species that include the element sulfur.
+This was the STAND2015 network first developed in \cite{Rimmer2016} plus the additional reactions from \cite{Rimmer2019}.
+We limited the network to only reactions with neutral species containing hydrogen, carbon, nitrogen and oxygen, and used it in conjunction with \textsc{Levi} to model hot Jupiter atmospheres.
+As part of this work we have developed a new addition to this network, comprised of an additional 185 reactions and 30 species that include the element sulfur.
 Our sulfur species include molecules that contain up to 2 \ce{H}, 3 \ce{C}, 3 \ce{O} and 2 \ce{S}, except for the allotropes of sulfur that include up to \ce{S8}.
 These species are tabulated in Table \ref{tab:names}.
-These reactions were mainly drawn from the NIST chemical kinetics database \footnote{https://kinetics.nist.gov/kinetics/}, with the full tabulation of both reactions and sources available in the table of Appendix \ref{The sulfur network}.
+The reactions we have added were mainly drawn from the NIST chemical kinetics database \footnote{https://kinetics.nist.gov/kinetics/}, with the full tabulation of both reactions and sources available in the table of Appendix \ref{The sulfur network}.